 EE 459 Electric Power Systems 3 Cr.

 An introduction to the fundamentals of electric power systems generation, transmission and distribution, with emphasis on current trends, issues and technologies.
 Topics include a review of ac power fundamentals, per unit quantities, system component models, short-circuit analysis, load flow, smart grid concepts, communications and control, power systems economics, and

 renewable energy systems.
-Lecture: 3 hours.
-Offered once per year.
+3 lecture hours.
+(Annually).

 EE 463 Communication Systems 4 Cr.

 Analog transmission of information signals by communication systems is analyzed.
 The component parts of transmitters and receivers including AM/FM modulators, filters, detectors and decoders are discussed.
 Mathematical concepts include the Fourier Series, Fourier Transform, dirac delta function and sinc function.
 Signal classification and digital modulation techniques such as ASK, FSK, PSK, PAM and QAM.
 Classroom 3 hours, laboratory 2 hours.
 Prerequisites: EE 356, EE 357, EE 359.

 Solid state materials, physics of electronic devices and integrated circuit design are studied.
 Topics include silicon crystal properties, diffusion, implantation, lithography and circuit fabrication.
 Device models are derived for junction diodes, bipolar and MOS transistors.
 Classroom 3 hours.
 Prerequisites: EE 303, EE 357.